-- 1. Pacific Oaks Application for Financial Aid; - 2.
-Federal Income Tax Verification (1040, 1040A or 1040EZ forms) and all schedules; - 3.
-Financial Aid Transcripts from each school attended; - Submit the Free Federal Application for Financial Aid (FASFA)
+1. Pacific Oaks Application for Financial Aid;

+- 2. Financial Aid Transcripts from each school attended; - 3.
+Submit the Free Federal Application for Financial Aid (FASFA)

 All applicable forms must be submitted and admission to degree program confirmed before a determination of financial aid awards may be made.
 Students should allow 6-8 weeks for processing of the FASFA, and an additional 6 weeks before notification of award by Pacific Oaks.